More than just software: Your team for carbon accounting

 1. Reporting must be included in the management report.

-2. It must be produced according to clearly defined EU standards, the European Sustainability Reporting Standards (ESRS). take place.
+2. It must be carried out in accordance with clearly defined EU standards, the European Sustainability Reporting Standards (ESRS) .

 The criteria for affected companies

-According to Section 267 Paragraph 3 of the German Commercial Code (HGB), companies are classified as “large” if they meet two out of three of the following criteria:
+The second wave currently includes “large” companies as defined in Section 267 (3) of the German Commercial Code (HGB) if they meet two of the following three criteria:

 2. Innovations in sustainability reporting

-Scope 1, 2 and 3 emission figures required
+CO2 reporting on Scope 1, 2, and 3 emissions required

-The ESRS E1 Climate Change leads the ESRS theme-specific standards.
-Like all theme-specific standards, it is subject to Materiality analysis.
-However, it is expected that the ESRS E1 Climate Change will be applied to almost every company on the main reporting topics since virtually every economic activity involves the emission of greenhouse gases.
+The ESRS E1 Climate Change leads the topic-related ESRS standards.
+Like all topic-specific standards, it is subject to materiality analysis.
+However, it is expected that ESRS E1 Climate Change will be one of the material reporting topics for almost every company, as virtually all economic activities involve greenhouse gas emissions.

-It obliges companies to publish in their annual report greenhouse gas emissions that are caused by Corporate Carbon Footprint (CCF).
-The CCF, also known as CO2-balance sheet, serves to determine the annual responsible Greenhouse gas emissions beyond Scope 1, 2 and 3 in the company and the identification of emission hotspots for the responsible use of the climate protection budget.
+It requires companies to publish greenhouse gas emissions determined by a Corporate Carbon Footprint (CCF) in their management reports.
+The CCF, also known as the CO2 balance, is used to determine the annual greenhouse gas emissions for Scope 1, 2, and 3 within the company and identifying emission hotspots for the responsible use of the climate protection budget.

-The CO2-Key figures must be defined according to the specifications of the EFRAG Standards ESRS E1 Climate Change collected and processed.
-A self-generated rough approximation of one's own company emissions is not sufficient.
+CO2 reporting must be prepared in accordance with the defined requirements of the EFRAG Standard ESRS E1 Climate Change.
+A rough approximation of the company's own emissions calculated internally is not sufficient.

 Uniform standards and presentation in the annual financial statements for CSRD reporting